larson-carter/publications/README.md

 This creates a `MyNewPaper` directory containing a copy of `template.tex` named `main.tex` which you can edit immediately.

-## In Progress
+## Completed

-- What is a memory-safe Language?: A breakdown of Rust
+- MemorySafeSystemsProgramming: Memory-Safe Systems Programming: A Comprehensive Analysis of Rust’s Design, Performance, and Industry Impact

 ## Future Paper Ideas